Axway/streams-open-docs/content/en/docs/relnotes/20210331_streams_relnotes.md

 ### Streams REST APIs

-Following change on Streams Rest APIs have been made to fully comply with Axway Rest API Guidelines:
+The following changes have been made to the Streams Rest APIs to fully comply with Axway Rest API Guidelines:

 #### New Rest API Paths